strangerstudios/pmpro-aweber/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

+== Screenshots ==

+1. General settings for all members/subscribers list.
+2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.1 =
+* Updates to name, description, tags.
+Added link to support and settings on plugins page.

 = 1.0 =
 * Released to WordPress repository.